Q-back/MyClineRules/Workflows/write_code.md

 # Auto commit
 Follow all the tasks user asked for.

-Don't do many unrelated changes at once, instead split your work to smaller iterations, use `git commit` to for each iteration to maintain clean history and to easily track what's happening in the project.
+Don't do many unrelated changes at once, instead use use `git commit` for each feature/bug to maintain a clean history and to easily track what's happening in the project.

+## Commit message
 Each commit created by you should start with `AI: ` followed by short commit title starting with capital letter and without dot (`.`) at the end.
 The commit title should be written in imperative.
 Then you should add empty line and task description.
 Try to not exceed 80 or 100 characters per line in commit message.

-Example:
+### Example:
 """
 AI: Refactor timer to be datetime-based not interval-based